lisa-lumos/Snowflake/06-data-loading.md

 Stream has 3 additional cols:
 - METADATA$ACTION: the DML operation INSERT/DELETE.
 - METADATA$ISUPDATE: in the stream, updates are represented as a pair of DELETE and INSERT records with  METADATA$ISUPDATE = TRUE.
-Because streams record the differences between two offsets, so if a row is added and then updated, the delta change is a new row.
+Because streams record the overall differences between two offsets, so if a row is added and then updated, the delta change is a new row.
 The METADATA$ISUPDATE row records a FALSE value.
 - METADATA$ROW_ID: the unique and immutable ID for the row.

 3 stream types: